- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 I barely managed a second loop before I wholly succumbed to the comfort of sleep.

-A sudden jerk pulled my awake and through watery, blurry eyes I saw the fire low and dancing and on the other side sat the Immortal; his eyes appeared closed.
+A sudden jerk pulled me awake and through watery, blurry eyes I saw the fire low and dancing and on the other side sat the Immortal; his eyes appeared closed.
 I quickly ran my nails along my wrist as I moved to a sitting position.

 Orion was quietly standing and sleeping not too far from where I was; his blue eyes were shut and light exhales blew against his long deep auburn mane.

-The world was spinning in my view; the trees seemed to be changing places over and over...dancing around me in strange patterns.
+The world was spinning in my view.
+The trees seemed to be changing places over and over...dancing around me in strange patterns.
 I tripped and caught myself on a tree that abruptly stopped just to catch my fall.

 “Nice tree…….thank you….”